timothy-haak/ansible/ansible/prometheus/Readme.md

 Notes:
 - This will be bare a minimum install.
 - Deployed with Ansible 2.9.6
-- I broke the playbook up into 2 roles because I was thinking rule creation would happend frequently and was more steps than just updating a config.
+- I broke the playbook up into 2 roles because I was thinking rule creation would happen frequently and was more steps than just updating a config.
 I could have just used tags and when statements instead.

 # Installation
 Full install run: